Jarren Duran Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks 13th in the league.
+- The pitching staff for the Orioles has a collective 9.2 K/9, which ranks 13th in MLB.

-- The Orioles' 4.13 team ERA ranks 15th across all league pitching staffs.
+- The Orioles have a 4.13 team ERA that ranks 13th across all MLB pitching staffs.

-- Orioles pitchers combine to rank 13th in baseball in home runs surrendered (23 total, 1.1 per game).
+- Orioles pitchers combine to rank 14th in baseball in home runs given up (25 total, 1.1 per game).

-- Kremer gets the start for the Orioles, his fifth of the season.
-He is 1-0 with a 6.16 ERA and 14 strikeouts in 19 2/3 innings pitched.
+- The Orioles are sending Bradish (1-0) to make his third start of the season.

-- In his last time out on Tuesday against the Washington Nationals, the righty went 6 2/3 scoreless innings while surrendering four hits.
+- In his last appearance on Wednesday, the righty threw six scoreless innings against the Washington Nationals while surrendering five hits.

-- In four games this season, the 27-year-old has a 6.16 ERA and 6.6 strikeouts per nine innings, while allowing a batting average of .267 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.